kthomp95/PythonWork/README.md

-This branch is to show some projects done in python.
-This branch is not specifically related to data science.
+These projects are to show my ability using python outside of projects specific to data science.